StreetScienceCommunity/DNAnalyzer/CONTRIBUTING.md

 ## How can I get started with contributing?

-This repository stores information and galaxy tours for our data science onlien game.
+This repository stores information and galaxy tours for our data science online game.
 Have a look.
 Maybe you already get some first ideas.
 Feel free to contact us if you want to contribute with or without new ideas.

 ## How can I contribute in "advanced" mode?